CASL/VERAview/README.md

 Alternatively, the VERAView repo includes the batch file `files/conda-install-packages.bat` which will run this command, assuming Anaconda2 or Miniconda2 is installed in the default location.

-    > cd .....\VERAView
+Download the file by clicking the *files* folder in the file list above.
+Execute the command from a Command Prompt.

-    > files\conda-install-packages.bat
+    > conda-install-packages.bat

-### Install Canopy Packages
+#### Install Canopy Packages

 Refer to the file `files/canopy-install.pdf` in the VERAView directory for instructions on installing Canopy and adding the packages required by VERAView.

+#### Install VERAView

+You must follow a manual Python environment install with a download of the VERAView Python source files.
+Click the green *Clone or download* button above and choose *Download ZIP*.
+Extract the downloaded file in your home folder to create a `VERAView` subdir.
+(Note the zip file can be extracted anywhere permissions allow, but it will be convenient to keep it in your home folder.)

-### Launch VERAView
+#### Launch VERAView

-Two batch scripts are provided in the VERAView directory for launching VERAView, `vvconda.run.bat` and `veraview.run.bat`, for Anaconda/Miniconda and Canopy, respectively.
+Two batch scripts are provided in the `VERAView` folder for launching VERAView, `vvconda.run.bat` and `veraview.run.bat`, for Anaconda/Miniconda and Canopy, respectively.
 If you installed Anaconda or Miniconda in a non-default location you will need to modify `vvconda.run.bat` to edit the first line

     set CondaDir=%userprofile%\AppData\Local\Continuum\Miniconda2